Martins3/Martins3.github.io/kernel/plka/1/plka-chapter-13.md

 3. With the help of symbolic constants, request selects an operation to be performed by ptrace.
 A list of all possible values is given on the manual page `ptrace(2)` and in `<ptrace.h>` in the kernel sources.
 The available options are as follows:

-- `PTRACE_ATTACH` issues a request to attach to a process and initiates tracing. `PTRACE_DETACH` detaches from the process and terminates tracing. **A traced process is always terminated when a signal is pending.** *The options below enable ptrace to be stopped during a system call or after a single assembly language instruction.*

-When a traced process is stopped, the tracer program is informed by means of a `SIGCHLD` signal that waiting can take place using the `wait` function discussed in Chapter 2.
-When tracing is installed, the `SIGSTOP` signal is sent to the traced process — this causes the tracer process to be interrupted for the first time.
-This is essential when system calls are traced, as demonstrated below by means of an example.

-- `PEEKTEXT`, `PEEKDATA`, and `PEEKUSR` read data from the process address space.
-PEEKUSR reads the normal CPU registers and any other debug registers used11 (of course, only the contents of a single register selected on the basis of its identifier are read — not the contents of the entire register set).
-PEEKTEXT and PEEKDATA read any words from the text or data segment of the process.

-- `POKETEXT`, `POKEDATA`, and `PEEKUSR` write values to the three specified areas of the monitored process and therefore manipulate the process address space contents; this can be very important when debugging programs interactively.

-> peek 和 poke 机制 ?

-Because PTRACE_POKEUSR manipulates the debug registers of the CPU, this option supports the use of advanced debugging techniques; for example, monitoring of events that halt program execution at a particular point when certain conditions are satisfied.

-- `PTRACE_SETREGS` and `PTRACE_GETREGS` set and read values in the privileged register set of the CPU.

-- `PTRACE_SETFPREGS` and `PTRACE_GETFPREGS` set and read registers used for floating-point computations.
-These operations are also very useful when testing and debugging applications interactively.

-- System call tracing is based on `PTRACE_SYSCALL`.
-If ptrace is activated with this option, the kernel starts process execution until a system call is invoked.
-Once the traced process has been stopped, wait informs the tracer process, which then analyzes the process address space using the above ptrace operations to gather relevant information on the system call.
-The traced process is stopped for a second time after completion of the system call to allow the tracer process to check whether the call was successful.
-Because the system call mechanism differs according to platform, trace programs such as strace must implement the reading of data separately for each architecture; this is a tedious task that quickly renders source code for portable programs unreadable (the strace sources are overburdened with pre-processor conditionals and are no pleasure to read).

-- `PTRACE_SINGLESTEP` places the processor in single-step mode during execution of the traced process.
-In this mode, the tracer process is able to access the traced process after each assembly language instruction.
-Again, this is a very popular application debugging technique, particularly when attempting to track down compiler errors or other such subtleties.
-Implementation of the single-step function is strongly dependent on the CPU used — after all, the kernel is operating on a machine-oriented level at this point.
-Nevertheless, a uniform interface is available to the tracer process on all platforms.
-After execution of the assembler function, a `SIGCHLD` signal is sent to the tracer, which gathers detailed information on the process state using further ptrace options.
-This cycle is constantly repeated — the next assembler instruction is executed after invoking ptrace with the `PTRACE_SINGLESTEP` argument, the process is put to sleep, the tracer is informed accordingly by means of `SIGCHLD`, and so on.

-- `PTRACE_KILL` closes the traced process by sending a KILL signal.
-- `PTRACE_TRACEME` starts tracing the current process.
-The parent of the current process automatically assumes the role of tracer and must be prepared to receive tracing information from its child.
-- `PTRACE_CONT` resumes execution of a traced process without specifying special conditions for stopping the process — the traced application next stops when it receives a signal.

 * **System Call Tracing**

 [](../code/strace.c)

 > 这个代码并没有办法执行，但是易于阅读

-Program flow is obvious once the ball is rolling.
-A system call requested by the traced process triggers the ptrace mechanism in the kernel, which sends a `CHLD` signal to the tracer process.
-The handler of the tracer process reads the required information — the number of the system call — and outputs it, again using the ptrace mechanism.
-Execution of the traced process is resumed and interrupted again when a system call is invoked.
-But how is the ball set rolling?
-Somehow or other the handler function must be invoked for the first time in order to log system call tracing. **As noted above, the kernel also sends `SIGCHLD` signals to the tracer process when a signal is sent to the traced process** — in doing so, it invokes the same handler function activated when a system call occurs.
-The fact that the kernel automatically sends a `STOP` signal to the traced process when tracing is initiated ensures that the handler function is invoked when tracing starts — even if the process receives no other signals.
-This sets the ball — that is, system call tracing — rolling.
-> strace 的原理 : traced process 被 STOP 的时候，tracer 会被发送一个 `SIGCHLD` ，从此之后，每次收到 syscall , 都会为下一次 syscall 注册 ptrace syscall 消息

 * ***Kernel-Side Implementation***

-If a different action from PTRACE_ATTACH was requested, ptrace_check_attach first checks whether a tracer is attached to the process, and the code splits depending on the particular ptrace operation.
-This is handled in arch_ptrace; the function is defined by every architecture and cannot be provided by the generic code.
-However, this is not entirely true: Some requests can, in fact, be handled by architecture-independent code, and they are handled in ptrace_request (from kernel/ptrace.c) called by `arch_ptrace`.
-Only very simple requests are processed by this function.
-For example, PTRACE_DETACH to detach a tracer from a process is one of them.

 Usually, a large case structure that deals separately with each case (depending on the request parameter) is employed for this purpose.
 I discuss only some important cases: `PTRACE_ATTACH` and